popebob/popebob.github.io/README.md

   - Embed with and supported fast-moving experimental development team exploring early DevOps and CI/CD technologies and processes
     - Leveraged: TeamCity, Bamboo, TFS, git, OctopusDeploy
   - Planning, Acquisition, Installation, and Maintenance of Azure-based development environment for off-shore development team
+  - Day-to-day development team and team member support, dev tool creation to 'Shift Left'
+- Server Provisioning Automation Project
+  - Used vRealize Orchestrator, Active Directory Group Policy, and PowerShell to fully automate SOX-II server compliance and hardening configuration
+  - This was by far the most time consuming and error prone step in the workflow, automation eliminated re-work and audit violations
+  - Production Server delivery time reduced by 90%
+- VMware vCenter 5.x Migration Leads
+  - Planning, Acquisition, Installation, and Maintenance of VMware 5.x product line
+  - Migrated from
+- Hosted Exchange Lead
+  - In these activities, I served as primary Exchange administrator for roughly 30 small and medium sized manufacturing customers
+  - Used PowerShell, Active Directory, and custom integrations to reduce support burden to less than one FTW
+- Disaster Recovery Test Lead
+  - Planning, Acquistion, Installation, and Maintenance of any and all required equipment, support, and processes for recovery of any systems under responsbilities
+  - Led activities to implement more frequent and higher success disaster recovery tests, enabling developer promotion to DR on-demand
+- DevOps Lead Activities
+  - In these activities, I leveraged my unique perspective as a Computer Science major in the Data Center infrastructure team to work side-by-side with developers to read their code and the server logs together to skill share and problem solve collaboratively.
+DevOps was not defined, it was just what we practicioners decided was needed at the time
+    - Active Directory Extensbility
+    - .NET Application Support
+    - Collaborative Architectures to emulate Immutable Infrastructure
+    - Developed development pathway to deploy to Production by delivering improvements to Infrastructre processes
+      - Built tools and processes to support deployment to all environment with robust portability and test-based confidence
+      - Enabled on-demand disaster recovery deployment and testing
+      - Enablied on-demand deployment to Production based on lower environment and DR test confidence
+      - Greatly reduced infrastructure maintenance window constraints with fewer low-risk code deploys
+    - Custom ITSM integrations to Plex ERP for Data Center automation

 Supported Enterprise and SaaS ERP product line in 24/7 99.9% SLA-bound environment.